 In nutshell, you need to reach certain threshold on vocabulary before your pauses disappear.

-We associate our vocabularies with passive vocabulary (ability to understand in reading and listening), and therefore most of us mistakenly believe that we’ve large vocabularies.
+We associate our vocabulary with passive vocabulary (ability to understand in reading and listening), and therefore most of us mistakenly believe that we’ve large vocabulary.

 If you’re like most non-native speakers, you do.

 Mispronunciation is one of the fastest ways to stand you out negatively if the other speakers catch it.
-And, conversely, correctly pronouncing difficult-to-pronounce words (you can take the above list as a benchmark) will quickly stand you out positively.
+And, conversely, correctly pronouncing difficult-to-pronounce words will quickly stand you out positively.

-Bad pronunciation is rampant even among fluent non-native speakers.
+Mispronunciation is common even among fluent non-native speakers.
 I’ve no statistics on this, but from many people I’ve observed I believe 90+ percent of fluent speakers working in white collar jobs in reputed organizations make pronunciation mistakes, degree varying of course.